austinbwei/Chessmate/README.md

 ### Installation

+Install the .zip file, you'll likely receive a downloads warning, just download anyways.
 After installing the .zip file, extract its contents and open the extracted folder.

 #### Windows

 Run the chesstrainer.exe to use the program.
+You'll likely encounter a windows warning, press more info and run anyway.

 #### Mac

-Some macs have Java preinstalled so try running the chesstrainer.jar file to run the program.
+Some macs have Java preinstalled so try running the chesstrainer.jar file by ctrl + clicking it and then pressing open to run the program.
+You'll get a warning, just hit open.
 If it does not open, refer to [prerequisites](#prerequisites).

 ### Usage